LimnoTech/HSPsquared/README.rst

 legacy WDM and UCI files to HDF5 files for HSP2, and to provide additional new and legacy capabilities.

-The remaining directories are versions of Tim Cera's open source code (wdmtoolbox, tstoolbox, and hspfbintoolbox) with versions tested to work with HSP2 and other open source code required by Tim Cera's modules.
-It is expected that these will not be needed in the future when current versions have been proven to work.
+Early version of this library used Tim Cera's open source code for HSPF (i.e. [wdmtoolbox](https://github.com/timcera/wdmtoolbox), [tstoolbox](https://github.com/timcera/tstoolbox), and [hspfbintoolbox](https://github.com/timcera/hspfbintoolbox), see https://github.com/respec/HSPsquared/tree/c259f32cc927402ce8506e4243c9b54091b9a446), but they have since been deleted from this repo, likely after the HSP2 versions were proven to work.

 INSTALLATION INSTRUCTIONS